Juantantan/MandelbrotExplorer/Readme.md

 such as functional programming.
 Mark has written web guides for using Erlang, OpenGL with Lisp, Ray-tracing, OpenSSH, encryption and security and on many other subjects.

-### Richard Garnett and Jack Costin
+### Jack Costin
-Richard and Jack have been colleagues of mine at my work.
-I owe then so much thanks for their patience when I was slowly learning Python and Postgre Sql in Linux.
-Their precision and thoroughness helped to teach me to bring my PR's up to an acceptable quality.
+Jack was a colleague of mine at my work.
+I owe him thanks for his kindness and patience when I was learning Python and Postgre Sql in Linux for raqil lateness annotation software.
+Jack's precision and thoroughness helped me to bring my PR's up to an acceptable quality, and especially he helped me with the complex world of Signalling and also Git itself.

 ## OpenCl
 OpenCL is very good for doing parallel, recursive compute operations on graphics hardware.
+It actually uses 'dynamic parallelism', as true recursion isn't supported.
 Modern GPUs often have thousands of very small processors and banks of very fast, locally available memory at various grouping levels.
 OpenCL is used to do the 'raw maths' part, and forms the core of this software.
 If you are using your CPU to run the recursive mandelbrot algorithm, you are limited to running only as many parallel instances as you can have parallel threads running on your CPU cores.
-Because each recursion of the algorithm is simple and not CPU intensive at all, it doesn't require big processors.
+Because each 'recursion' of the algorithm is simple and not processor intensive at all, it doesn't require big processors.
 GPU processors are ideal!
 It is interesting to see how CPUs now contain increasingly greater numbers of cores, each core often having several effective cores within.
 The very latest CPUS are beginning to include different type of cores, some which are good for intensive single-thread operations and some which are good for simpler, more parallel workloads.
 With